Courses

 Trainer

-He has trained and spoken at universities and organizations worldwide, including Harvard University, Tufts University, Georgetown University, Seton Hall University, McGill University, the University of Cambridge, the University of Oxford, the University of California, Johns Hopkins University, Keio University, the California School of Professional Psychology, the Center for Creative Leadership, the OSCE Academy, Chatham House, the Clingendael Institute, Con Edison Co., Context International, the World Affairs Council, and the European Bank for Reconstruction and Development.
-His lectures and masterclasses have been featured at numerous international forums and conferences across Europe, North America, and Asia.
+Professor Faizullaev has trained and spoken at leading universities and institutions worldwide, including Harvard, Tufts, Georgetown, Seton Hall, McGill, Western Washington, Webster, Cambridge, Oxford, Johns Hopkins, the University of California, Keio University, the California School of Professional Psychology, the Center for Creative Leadership, the OSCE Academy, Chatham House, the Clingendael Institute, Con Edison Co., Context International, the World Affairs Council, and the European Bank for Reconstruction and Development.
+His lectures and masterclasses have been featured at international forums and conferences across Europe, North America, and Asia.

 Savlat – The Dignity of Presence